Mordech/mordech-projects/README.md

 [link](/packages/web-components/)

 I'm trying to create a web component library using `lit`.
-I want a library that is framework agnostic and can be used in any project.
+I want a framework-agnostic library that can be used in any project.

 ### Inbox Zero Cats for Gmail